hankbao/libreboot/www/contrib.md

 Investigated and fixed a bug in coreboot on the ThinkPad X60/T60 exposed by Linux kernel 3.12 and up, which caused 3D acceleration to stop working and video generally to become unstable.
-Paul worked with Leah on this, sending her patches to test periodically until the bug was fixed in coreboot, and then helped her integrate the fix in libreboot.
+Paul worked with Libreboot on this, sending patches to test periodically until the bug was fixed in coreboot, and then helped her integrate the fix in libreboot.
 Contact **PaulePanter** in the \#libreboot IRC channel.